brandonbryant12/ai-infra/litellm-deployment/docker-custom/README.md

 ### No Models Configured Error
 ```
-Error: No models configured in models.yaml!
+Error: No models configured!
 ```
-Solution: Edit `models.yaml` and uncomment/add at least one model configuration
+Solution: Edit `litellm.env` and add at least one LITELLM_MODEL_* configuration

 ### Database Connection Error
 ```
-Error: DATABASE_URL environment variable is not set!
+Error: DATABASE_URL not set in litellm.env!
 ```
-Solution: Run `./setup-db.sh` and export the DATABASE_URL, or set your own
+Solution: Run `./setup-db.sh` and add the DATABASE_URL to litellm.env, or set your own

-### YAML Parse Error
+### Configuration Parse Error
-Check your `models.yaml` syntax.
-Each model needs: name, model, api_base, and api_key
+Check your `litellm.env` syntax.
+Each model needs: model, api_base, and api_key parameters

 ### Connection Refused
 - Verify your model endpoints are accessible